Iran–Japan relations: Rouhani administration (2013-2020)

 On August 28, 2020, Prime Minister Abe announced at a press conference held at the Prime Minister's Office that he would resign from the post of Prime Minister because of his poor physical condition.

-According to the New York Times, in an attempt to find a solution to Iran's stalemate situation with U.S, Iran has proposed President Rouhani visit Japan as reported by kyodo news agency.
+According to the New York Times, in an attempt to find a solution to Iran's stalemate situation with U.S, Iran has proposed President Rouhani visit Japan, as reported by the Kyodo News Agency.

-History: Post-Abe administration (2020-)
+2020-present

 On September 16, 2020, Yoshihide Suga took office as the 99th Prime Minister in place of Prime Minister Abe, who resigned.
 The following day, on the 17th, President Hassan Rouhani sent a message to Prime Minister Suga, congratulating him on his inauguration as Prime Minister and praising former Prime Minister Abe for strengthening relations between Japan and Iran and hoped for the deepening of mutual cooperation.

 A presidential election was held in Iran on June 18, 2021, which is the milestone year of the 1400 calendar in the Iranian calendar, and as a result of the ballot counting, candidate Ebrahim Raisi was elected as president-elect.
 Foreign Press Secretary Tomoyuki Yoshida issued a discourse on the Iran presidential election on the 21st of the same month, three days later.
 “I hope Iran will play a constructive role. " This comment was in contrast to Prime Minister Abe and Foreign Minister Kishida celebrating the re-election during the 2017 re-election of President Hassan Rouhani, saying, "I would like to express my heartfelt congratulations."
 Also, Prime Minister Yoshihide Suga and Foreign Minister Toshimitsu Motegi did not send congratulations to Raisi until he became president.

-On August 5, 2021, Prime Minister Yoshihide Suga issued a congratulatory address following the inauguration of President Raishi.
+On August 5, 2021, Prime Minister Yoshihide Suga issued a congratulatory address following the inauguration of President Raisi.

+In June 2025, Japan condemned Israeli strikes against Iran, calling them "completely unacceptable and deeply regrettable".